Skip to main content

 If your website does not have a professional look, visitors will immediately hit the "Back" button.
 This increases your website's bounce rate and you will lose visitors and customers.
 Instead, choose a responsive Joomla template that offers the user a great experience.

-Not taking full advantage of the possibilities
+Not making the most of the possibilities

 About Jeroen